-Copyright 1996 Sun Microsystems, Inc., 2550 Garcia Avenue, Mountain View, California 94043-1100 U.S.A.
+Copyright 1997 Sun Microsystems, Inc. 2550 Garcia Avenue, Mountain View, California 94043-1100 U.S.A.
 All rights reserved.

 This product or document is protected by copyright and distributed under licenses restricting its use, copying, distribution, and decompilation.
 No part of this product or document may be reproduced in any form by any means without prior written authorization of Sun and its licensors, if any.
+Third-party software, including font technology, is copyrighted and licensed from Sun suppliers.

-Portions of this product may be derived from the $UNIX^{\circledast}$ system, licensed from Novell, Inc., and from the Berkeley 4.3 BSD system, licensed from the University of California.
-UNIX is a registered trademark in the United States and other countries and is exclusively licensed by X/Open Company Ltd. Third-party software, including font technology in this product, is protected by copyright and licensed from Sun's suppliers.
+Parts of the product may be derived from Berkeley BSD systems, licensed from the University of California.
+UNIX is a registered trademark in the U.S. and other countries, exclusively licensed through X/Open Company, Ltd.